MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/custom-renderer/map/customized-pin.md

 }
 ```

 This method opens a web browser and navigates to the address stored in the `Url` property of the `CustomPin` instance.
-Note that the address was defined when creating the `CustomPin` collection in the PCL project.
+Note that the address was defined when creating the `CustomPin` collection in the .NET Standard library project.

 For more information about customizing a `MapControl` instance, see [Maps and Location Overview](https://msdn.microsoft.com/library/windows/apps/mt219699.aspx) on MSDN.